univr-GRAIL/DiskNeuralRTI/README.md

        data_path: "your_dataset_path/",
        output_path: "output/"
        mask: "True/False"

-    Once the training is completed, you will find an output file inside the output_path directory.
+Once the training is completed, you will find an output file inside the `output_path` directory.

 The output contains:
-        - The model and compressed coefficient used for testing.
+- The model and compressed coefficients used for testing.
-        - The image planes and JSON file used for interactive relighting using [OpenLIME tool](https://github.com/cnr-isti-vclab/openlime) web visualizer.
+- The image planes and JSON file used for interactive relighting using the [OpenLIME tool](https://github.com/cnr-isti-vclab/openlime) web visualizer.

 ## Run
     python train.py